 • Fast turnaround time with multiple 3D printers in store.
 Maximum build volume of 300 (L) x 300 (W) x 450 (H) mm

-• Our 3D printers print using PLA filament, choose from our printing options for resolution options and different colours / finishes.
+• Our 3D printers can print in PLA (Pro), Flexible, Nylon, PVA, Metal fill, Wood filaments and more!
+Choose from our printing options for resolution options and different colours / finishes / materials.

 • We allow prints to continue overnight to reduce turnaround time.

 • We are located within Auckland's CBD.

 Feel free to use the cost calculator below to work out the potential cost of your prints.

 3d printing prices